palant/apk-instrumentation/README.md

 * `sdk`: (optional) directory where the Android SDK is installed.
 If omitted, `ANDROID_HOME` environment variable has to be set.
 * `platformVersion`: (optional) platform version to be loaded in Android SDK.
 If omitted, will be detected automatically.
 * `input`: path to the input APK file
-* `output`: path of the instrumented APK file to be written
+* `output`: path of the rewritten APK file to be written
+* `decompileDir`: path to write decompiled Jimple code to
 * `keystore`: (optional) path to the key store containing the signing key
 * `keypass`: (optional) password protecting the key store